segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 {% capture test_mapping %}
 #### Test the Mapping
 To test your mapping:
-1.  expand the **Test event trigger** section.
+1. Expand the **Test event trigger** section.
 Segment searches for recent events that match the trigger conditions.
 If there are no recent events that match the criteria, click **manually enter an event**, and replace the default event data with the following:
 ```json
 {
   "messageId": "segment-test-message-hkz2b",